Public land for public good: why we need to reimagine our council farms

 The potential of a new Agriculture Bill

 The Agriculture Bill provides a once in a generation opportunity to better harness the potential of this land, starting with council-owned council farms.
 Done right, council farms could become the gold standard for how all land, whether public or private, should be managed – in partnership with nature and in step with other natural solutions that soak in the carbon emissions that are driving the climate emergency.

 But this will need a change.
 Right now, our council farms are struggling.
 CPRE research in 2019 revealed that half of all council-owned farms across England have closed over the past 40 years.
 They are diminished, but not diminutive – the remaining council farmland still totals nearly 250,000 acres across England and Wales, equivalent to an area over half the size of Greater London.
 The question is – are we making best use of this land to tackle the mounting challenges faced by farming?

 What we’re doing

-To understand the opportunities of county farms, we’re working with the New Economics Foundation and Shared Assets to explore the potential of county farms to help councils meet their communities’ needs.
+To understand the opportunities of council farms, we’re working with the New Economics Foundation and Shared Assets to explore the potential of council farms to help councils meet their communities’ needs.
 We hope to encourage councils to invest – using new funding from the UK government – in a wider, deeper vision for their estates for the long term and to end their hasty sell-off.

 A version of this article was first published in Farming News on 27 May 2020.